SUSE-Enceladus/keg/doc/source/data_modules.rst

 2. Image Configuration Scriptlets

-  Configuration scriptlets that are stored in :file:`data/scripts`.
+  Configuration scriptlets are stored in :file:`data/scripts`.
-  Those scriptlets can be used to compose an image configuration script or image setup script (`config` and `setup` key in the image definition.
+  Those scriptlets can be used to compose an image configuration script or image setup script `config` and `setup` key in the image definition.

 3. Overlay Files